Professor-Seal/GP_Learning_Journal/README.md

 The bug was when the enemy shot the projectile at the player, the enemy rotated on its x, y and z axis.
 To fix this I set the spawn point of the projectile to be outside of the enemy.

 An bug that occured later was that the projectile would not kill/ do damage to the player when it collides with them.
 To fix this I changed the OnTriggerEnter function to the OnCollisionEnter function.

+##11/11/25
+Today I was working on a button that when pressed would open a door fort eh player to then walk through (following this tutorial - https://www.youtube.com/watch?v=DNKGe3IyPs4), however I had an error occur where nothing happend when the player steeped on the button.
+To fix this I change the OnTriggerEnter and OnTriggerExit functions to their Collision counterparts.